WendySC25/melodyMiner/README.md

 - Potentially includes MP3 playback capabilities.

 This project aims to simplify the management of music collections while providing insightful metadata at the user’s fingertips.

+This project is in development.

+Don't forget to check the wiki ;)